 As the male half of a relationship, you are only as good as the resources you provide... as well as the confidence and flair you bring to life.
 Stop kidding yourself.
 Everything in life is a sales job.
 It's a game.

 The game is going on whether you like it or not.

 Your wife/girlfriend will surely appreciate all of the things you do for you as a couple... but she will frustrate you by continuously bringing up just what a charming and funny guy that dude Brad was at the party.
 She's subconsciously saying "Be more like Brad, okay?"
 You left one of her many needs unattended.

 Same thing with your status at work.
 You thought you checked all of the boxes on the good employee checklist, but you completely skipped over the "be a charming and fun guy that everyone wants to be around" and "learn how to be a more powerful person in the office" boxes.

 You're surprised when the boss says "Yeah... we're gonna need you to take the office in the basement.
 Behind the furnace.
 Next to the stacks of toilet paper and copy machine toner.
 Thanks."
 You're shocked when your wife says "I love you, but I'm not in love with you."

 Both of them are saying the same thing.
 "Yeah, I may not be able to explain why exactly... but I don't feel like you're a good investment."

 They lost attraction to you.
-You can’t negotiate attraction.
+You can't negotiate attraction.
 No amount of begging with the boss or the wife will get them to suddenly change their mind.
-They may say fine and keep you around a little longer, but the clock is ticking, as Chris Rock so eloquently puts when describing the differences between men and women.
+They may say fine and keep you around a little longer, but the clock is ticking, as the comedian Chris Rock so eloquently puts when describing the differences between men and women.

 Just as with the wife, your boss is rarely going to pinpoint WHY he picked Dennis over you for the promotion.
 It may come down to something vague like "Dennis is just a real team player.
 He gets things done.
 He's going places.
 I can see him being on the executive team down the road...
 I know he won't let me down."